Breast compression is a gentle squeezing technique, used to keep the milk

 Watch the breast compression video…

-Massaging the breasts whilst breastfeeding ensures that the baby gets more of the substantial hind milk that is fattier and more filling, this will also help reduce colic.
+Massaging the breasts while breastfeeding ensures that the baby gets more of the substantial hindmilk that is fattier and more filling, this will also help reduce colic.

 How to do Breastfeeding Compressions

 Make sure that your baby is latched on effectively and is, therefore, swallowing